Breast milk jewelry is fast becoming a very unlikely trend!

 It seems that there are various ways of making this thought-provoking jewelry.
 In some methods, solvents are added to the breast milk to preserve it.
-Other methods include dehydrating, cooking down, and mixing the breast milk with other mediums.
+Other methods include dehydrating, cooking down, and mixing breast milk with different mediums.

 The breast milk is sealed in resin or encased in jewelry and then glazed.
 So what that generally means is that the milk is turned into a solid material and takes on an almost pearl-like appearance.

-Breast milk often differs in colour.
+Breast milk often differs in color.
 There are two types of milk – the richer, creamier milk that fills baby up and the thinner watery milk, which quenches baby’s thirst.
-The former is a darker, more yellowy colour while the latter is quite watery and pale.
+The former is a darker, more yellow color while the latter is quite watery and pale.
 So no two pieces of jewelry are ever quite the same.
 They are all individual mini pieces of art.

 If sending off your breast milk seems a little too weird for you, Amazon does sell a DIY breast milk jewelry kit!

-It includes needed solvents and tools to preserve your own breast milk; and all the tools and glaze you will need to make your own jewelry.
+It includes needed solvents and tools to preserve your own breast milk, and all the tools and glazes you will need to make your own jewelry.
 The actual jewelry is not included in the kit.

-Baby Bee Hummingbirds (4) is another site that offers DIY kits and includes very thorough instructions.
+Baby Bee Hummingbirds (4) is another site that offers DIY kits and includes in-depth instructions.
 They send you a step by step guide on how to preserve your breast milk and then take you through the method of making your own jewelry.

 So – whether you love it or hate it – this “DNA art" seems to be here to stay!